martinthomson/i-d-template/doc/SUBMITTING.md

 will receive an email asking you to confirm the submission.
 You don't need to have a GitHub account token configured for this feature to be enabled.

+If you have renamed a draft, this will also set the "replaces" field for you automatically, based on the git history of the file.

 <a name="release"></a>
 ## GitHub Release